 Please refer to create a checkout link for a step-by-step guide on implementing this.

-Checkout link API creates a checkout link URL, which is used to accept one-time payments until they are paid or deactivated.
+Checkout link API creates a checkout link URL, which is used to accept one-time on-chain/lightning payments until they are paid or deactivated.
 When you receive the payment, the checkout link status changes to paid.

 After you create a checkout link, it can be in either of the following states described below.

 The status of the checkout link will be active after you create it.
-It will be in an active state till the customer makes the payment.
+It will be in an active state till the customer makes the full payment.